demisto/content/Packs/Tenable_sc/Integrations/Tenable_sc/README.md

 ### tenable-sc-create-user

 ***
-This command can be executed with both authentication types (admin or security manager) based on the roll_id you with to choose.
 Creates a new user.
+This command can be executed with both roles (admin or security manager) based on the role_id you choose.

 #### Base Command